Josh-Lawson/cosc349-assignment2/README.md

     - `terraform plan`
     - `terraform apply`
         - type `yes` when prompted
+        - take note of the IP addresses printed by the .tf file as you will need them later, such as to ssh into the EC2 instance.
 2. Next we will be saving the IP addresses of the EC2 instances, the servers' internal IP addresses, and the endpoint of the RDS instance, run the following five commands:
     - `RDS_ENDPOINT=$(terraform output rds_endpoint | tr -d '"')`